phoenix-rtos/phoenix-rtos-doc/tests/index.md

 ## Synopsis

-After reading this chapter, you will know:

-- How the Python-based test runner executes tests on emulators and physical devices
-- How to write test harnesses and YAML configuration files
-- How to use YAML target filtering to control which targets run each test
-- How test directories are organized in the repository
+This chapter covers the Python-based test runner, writing test harnesses and YAML configuration, target filtering, and test directory organization.

 Tests require a built system image (see [Building](../building/index.md)) running on a target (see [Running system on targets](../quickstart/index.md)).